 Gil: And Rabbi Yoḥanan chooses to speak of Torah law, of all things….

 Meir: Of course.
 The idea that the exegete wishes to express, a highly meaningful one, pertains to something that is universally considered supremely important: the Torah.
 It is as if he is telling us: Listen, this value of wrapping ourselves in the mantle of Torah law is very dangerous.
 Rabbi Yoḥanan inveighs against the corruption of a value.
-Professor Yeshayahu Leibowitz feared that the Western Wall would become a place of idolatrous ritual; therefore, he chose to issue a provocation against the Wall itself.
+Professor Yeshayahu Leibowitz warned that the Western Wall would become a place of idolatrous ritual; therefore, he chose to issue a provocation against the Wall itself.
 There is a difference between criticizing a transgression of Torah law, such as failing to do justice for orphans and widows, and decrying something that belongs to the Torah itself, as the prophets did when they criticized the offering of sacrifices.
 This is a much deeper critique, a second-order critique.
 Every value carries the potential threat of becoming all-dominant.
 There is an interesting saying in Islam that I learned from my older brother, Shalom: Who is Satan?
 Satan is one who believes only in Allah.
 Again, it is a second-order critique.

 Gil: You once wrote critically about various groups that express themselves with locutions such as “The problem of Israeli society is….”

 Meir: I did indeed.
-Sometimes, those who do tikkun [engage in social reform] [הוספתי] cause harm despite their reparative intention because their rhetoric about matters in need of tikkun takes a narrow view and repudiates complexity.
+Sometimes, those who do tikkun—engage in social reform— cause harm despite their reparative intention because their rhetoric about matters in need of tikkun takes a narrow view and repudiates complexity.
 The Torah’s warning: “Nor shall you show deference to a poor person in a dispute” (Exodus 23:3) relates precisely to this: For considerations of compassion you may destroy the sanctified value that is called tsedek, justice.
 You may corrupt justice.
 The Sages teach us that “Anyone who occupies himself with Torah alone is considered like one who does not have a God.”
 They were not conservatives who sought to nail down a set of norms and entrench them forever.
 They understood what it is to corrupt the concept of a “grand value.”
 They saw the menace that inheres to the corruption of grand values.
 One can do very harsh things, corrupt things, in the name of values.
 Extreme groups that base themselves on Islam are doing something similar—seizing upon a value in an extreme and exclusive way.
 They may commit murder in the belief that it is not a crime but the imposition of the Kingdom of Heaven on the world.
 Rabbi Yoḥanan’s dictum belongs to this kind of critique.

 Gil: What does Rabbi Yoḥanan wish to say by demanding that the letter of the law be transcended?
 To whom is he addressing this demand?
 The judges?
 The community?